-6 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+&lt;sup>8 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

-b) What is the minimum share of investments in transitional and enabling activities?

-As above, the Fund's investments are not aligned with the EU Taxonomy, and it is acknowledged within the SFDR RTS that there is currently no appropriate methodology to calculate the alignment for sovereign exposures with the Taxonomy.

-6. What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures What is the minimum share of investments in transitional and enabling activities? are environmentally sustainable investments that do not take into As above, the Fund's investments are not aligned with the EU Taxonomy, and it is acknowledged within the SFDR RTS that there is currently no appropriate methodology to calculate the alignment for sovereign exposures with the Taxonomy. account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
 0% of the Fund's investments are in economic activities that qualify as environmentally sustainable under the EU Taxonomy.
+It is acknowledged within the SFDR RTS that there is currently no appropriate methodology to calculate Taxonomy-alignment for sovereign exposures.
+What is the minimum share of sustainable investments with a social objective?
 The Fund does not intend to make socially sustainable investments.

-3. What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-The Fund will maintain a maximum of 30% in non-Green Bonds, for the purposes of liquidity management, hedging purposes, performance enhancements, amongst others.

-9. Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-The Fund does not use a reference benchmark to determine alignment with E/S characteristics.

-- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-Not Applicable. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
-Not Applicable. - How does the designated index differ from a relevant broad market index?
-Not Applicable. - Where can the methodology used for the calculation of the designated index be found?
+What investments are included under "#2 Not sustainable", what is their purpose and are there any minimum environmental or social safeguards? ?
+Up to 10% of the Net Asset Value of the Fund may be in investments considered not sustainable, and may be held in cash for liquidity purposes and to manage collateral in relation to currency forward contracts.
+Is a specific index designated as a reference benchmark to meet the sustainable investment objective?
+The Fund does not use a reference benchmark to determine alignment with the sustainable investment objective of the Fund.
+Reference benchmarks are indexes to measure whether the financial product attains the How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective? sustainable investment objective.
 Not Applicable.

-Reference benchmarks are indexes to measure whether the financial sustainable economic activities under the EU environmental objective that do not take into account the criteria product attains the environmental or social characteristics that they promote.
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+Not Applicable.
+How does the designated index differ from a relevant broad market index?
+Not Applicable.

-More product-specific information can be found on the website: www.colchesterglobal.com investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Where can the methodology used for the calculation of the designated index be found?
+Not Applicable.
+Where can I find more product specific information online?
+More product-specific information can be found on the website: More product-specific information can be found on the website: www.colchesterglobal.com investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.